 However, the Twitch Ingest servers will accept streams with an absolute maximum of 8500 bitrate – any higher, and you’ll see “Error 2000” and a black screen.
-With that said, I recommend that you keep your bitrate settings within their official limit.
-I suggest this rather than recommend streaming at the unofficially supported limit of 8500 because it makes it harder for people to watch you who lack the necessary download speed to keep up with the beefed-up rate.
+With that said, I recommend keeping your bitrate settings within their official limit.
+The reason I don’t recommend that you utilize the unofficially supported limit of 8500 is that it makes it harder for people to watch you who lack the necessary download speed to keep up with the beefed-up rate.

 This is especially true if you do not get access to transcoding.

 Is 6000 Bitrate Too High?

 For some people on a slow internet connection, using the maximum officially supported bitrate of 6000 can cause some issues with playback.
 For this reason, I recommend streaming at around 720p at 5000.